-The Healthcare Insurance Portability and Accountability Act or HIPAA as signed into law in 1996 with the primary of the law is to make it easier for people to keep health insurance, protect the confidentiality and security of Personal Healthcare Information (PHI) and electronic Health Care Information (ePHI) and help the healthcare industry control administrative costs.
-The law has three rules that impact any healthcare provider or entity that uses, stores or transfers PHI or ePHI in their business.
+The Health Insurance Portability and Accountability Act, or HIPAA, was signed into law in 1996 to make it easier for people to keep health insurance, protect the confidentiality and security of Protected Health Information (PHI) and electronic Protected Health Information (ePHI), and help the health care industry control administrative costs.

 By conducting security risk and gap assessments to identify the administrative, physical and technical controls as defined by CFR Part 45, 164.308, 164.310 and 164.312 and as outlined by NIST 800-30 Guide for Conducting Risk Assessments, NIST SP 800-66, An Introductory Guide to the HIPAA Security Rule, and road mapped to the security controls in NIST 800-53, Recommended Security Controls for Federal Information Systems.
 These assessments can be done by experienced HIPAA assessment companies such as MainNerve or other third parties.

-Comprehensive Risk Assessments: MainNerve’s Comprehensive Risk Assessment provides a detailed report on findings and remediation recommendations, as well as a crosswalk to compliance that links each finding to specific HIPAA standards, so clients have a clear understanding of what should be addressed for HIPAA compliance.
-Our Gap Analysis and Comprehensive Risk Assessments follow NIST SP 800-14, 800-30, 800-66, and specifically address all items set forth in the HIPAA standards, 45 CFR Part 164, Subpart C – Security Standards for the Protection of Electronic Protected Health Information (ePHI).
+MainNerve’s Comprehensive Risk Assessment provides a detailed report on findings and remediation recommendations, as well as a crosswalk to compliance that links each finding to specific HIPAA standards, so clients have a clear understanding of what should be addressed for HIPAA compliance.
+Our Comprehensive Risk Assessments follow NIST SP 800-14, 800-30, 800-66, and specifically address all items set forth in the HIPAA standards, 45 CFR Part 164, Subpart C – Security Standards for the Protection of Electronic Protected Health Information (ePHI).

-Penetration Testing and Scanning: MainNerve is one of the leading penetration testers in the U.S. with hundreds of customers and highly trained, accredited and experienced penetration testers.
-While penetration testing is not mandated under HIPAA, it is a recommended practice and annual penetration tests and quarterly scans are encouraged to demonstrate “best practice” cybersecurity principles in case of an OCR audit as well as heighten your cybersecurity posture.
+While penetration testing is not specifically mandated under HIPAA, it is a recommended practice and annual penetration tests and quarterly scans are encouraged to demonstrate “best practice” cybersecurity principles in case of an OCR audit as well as to heighten your cybersecurity posture.